Test Automation 8 min read

-Comprehensive Guide to API Testing: Strategy, Tools, and Code Examples
+API Testing: Strategy, Tools & Examples

 API testing is the highest-leverage investment in your QE strategy.
 While UI tests are slow, brittle, and expensive to maintain, API tests are fast, stable, and directly validate the business logic your product depends on.
 If your team is spending most of its automation budget on UI tests, this guide will help you rebalance toward the API layer — where the return on investment is significantly higher.